phoenix-alpha-community/squad-server-status-bot/README.md

 ## Overview
 - **Server status message**.
-The bot will post and update status message in regular intervals in a configurable channel for a configurable set of servers.
+The bot will post and update status messages in regular intervals in a configurable channel for a configurable set of servers.

 ![Image](images/server-status.png)